Straight From the Orient The Amazing Zoysia Grass

-Zoysia grass is often seen on golf courses, sports fields and other high traffic areas and has one of the highest wear ratings of any turf species.
+In the transition zone, Zoysia is a favorite on fairways, sports fields, and other high traffic areas.
+This is because zoysia is one of the toughest grasses out there and can withstand a lot of punishment.
 It spreads by the production of rhizomes and stolons which allows it to fill in damaged areas.
-For more helpful information on how grass grows, see the page on
+For more helpful information on how grass grows, see the page on Plant Structure.

 The Three Primary Species of Zoysia Grass